Long lines and delayed results again plague coronavirus tests as Thanksgiving approaches

 “I listened to an audio book, put on music, tweeted pictures of the line,” said Hass, who works part time at a restaurant.
 The testing site was scheduled to close at 4 p.m., but workers stayed hours longer to help those in line.
 “The time it takes right now is just crazy.”

 Demand at the Aurora testing site and throughout Illinois has boomed in recent weeks.
-In September, the site averaged 325 test a day; now it is performing more than 1,000 daily, said Kevin Jaques.
-He is spokesman for the Illinois State Covid-19 Testing Project, which runs 10 free testing sites and eight mobile sites across the state.
+In September, the site averaged 325 tests a day; now it is performing more than 1,000 daily, said Kevin Jaques.
+He is the spokesman for the Illinois State Covid-19 Testing Project, which runs 10 free testing sites and eight mobile sites across the state.

 “The demand is exploding across the board,” Jaques said.
 “The labs we’re working with have asked us to cap the number we do because they can’t process them quickly enough anymore to meet the 72-hour turnaround.”

-Waiting more than three days for test results renders them much less useful, health officials say, because those who have came in contact with the infected may begin to become infectious themselves.
+Waiting more than three days for test results renders them much less useful, health officials say, because those who have come in contact with the infected may begin to become infectious themselves.
 Residents are also basing their actions — such as whether to continue to isolate — on the results.

 Jaques and other testing officials said they worry that the long lines and delays could dissuade people from getting tested at a time when fast and widespread testing is critical.

 The resurgence of testing delays is sabotaging America’s ability to stem runaway viral transmission and the mounting lives lost.
-Compared with the spring, the country is doing far more testing — more than 1.4 million daily tests conducted in recent days, compared with 100,000 to 300,000 a day in the spring, according to the Covid Tracking Project.
+Compared with earlier in the pandemic, the country is doing far more testing — more than 1.4 million daily tests conducted in recent days, compared with 100,000 to 300,000 a day in the spring, according to the Covid Tracking Project.
 The project is a volunteer effort to compile data from state health agencies.

 The problem is that even as the nation’s testing capacity expanded, so did demand.
 At first, it was driven by businesses resuming, schools reopening and people emerging from their homes.
 But in recent months, the record-breaking rise in infections has sent demand for tests surging even higher, outstripping the ability of labs to keep up.